-The NC Department of State Treasurer is planning to launch its redesigned ORBIT site soon.
+On January 28, 2017, the NC Department of State Treasurer launched its redesigned ORBIT site.
 ORBIT provides members secure access to their personal retirement account information 24 hours a day, seven days a week.

-The new site will have a “responsive” design – meaning it will be easier to access from mobile devices, such as cell phones.
-The site will also have enhanced security features, to help make members’ personal information more secure.
-Lastly, the new design will incorporate NC Total Retirement branding to maintain a consistent “look and feel” across RSD websites.
-We will let you know when the improved ORBIT site is available, and we hope you will enjoy using it.
+The new site has a “responsive” design – meaning it will be easier to access from mobile devices, such as cell phones.
+The site also has enhanced security features, to help make members’ personal information more secure.
+Lastly, the new design incorporates NC Total Retirement branding to maintain a consistent “look and feel” across RSD websites.
+Head to ORBIT today to check it out!

 NIRS Releases Pension Economic Impact Study